WinVector/rquery/extras/SparkR.md

     ##      Species
     ## 1: virginica

-We could also do the same operation using `dplyr`, another R package with Codd-style operators.
+Of course, we could also do the same operation using `dplyr`, another R package with Codd-style operators. `rquery` has some advantages we will discuss later.

 In `rquery`, the original table (`iris`) is at the beginning of the query, with successive operations applied to the results of the preceding line.
-To perform the equivalent operation in SQL, you must write down the operation "backwards":
+To perform the equivalent operation in SQL, you must write down the operation essentially backwards:

+    SELECT
+       Species
-    SELECT Species FROM (
+    FROM (
+       SELECT
+         Species,
+         mean('Petal.Width') AS mean_petal_width
+       FROM
+         iris
-       SELECT Species, mean('Petal.Width') AS mean_petal_width FROM iris GROUP BY Species ) tmp1
+       GROUP BY Species ) tmp1
     WHERE mean_petal_width = max(mean_petal_width) /* try to get widest species */
     ORDER_BY Species /* To make tiebreaking deterministic */
     LIMIT 1     /* Get only one species back (in case of ties) */

-In SQL, the original table is in the *last* SELECT statement, with successive results nested up from there.
+In SQL the original table is in the *last* or inner-most SELECT statement, with successive results nested up from there.
 In addition, column selection directives are at the beginning of a SELECT statement, while row selection criteria (WHERE, LIMIT) and modifiers (GROUP\_BY, ORDER\_BY) are at the end of the statement, with the table in between.
 So the data transformation goes from the inside of the query to the outside, which can be hard to read -- not to mention hard to write.

 `rquery` represents an attempt to make data transformation in a relational database more intuitive by expressing data transformations as a sequential operator pipeline instead of nested queries or functions.